cunicu/go-rosenpass/README.md

 go-rosenpass is a port of [Rosenpass](https://github.com/rosenpass/rosenpass) to [Go](https://go.dev/).

-The implemented aims for on-wire and CLI compatibility with the reference implementation in Rust.
+The implementation aims to be compatible with the reference implementation in Rust for the:
+- on-wire protocol
+- handshake parameters
+- command-line interface

 ## References